ibnlanre/portal/README.md

 #### Register keys and values

-The keys of a register are the possible keys of a portal.
-And the values of a register are the possible values of a portal, based on those keys.
-The pairs generated from the register include the following properties:
+The nested keys of a register are the possible keys of a portal.
+And the values of each corresponding key in the register are the possible values of the portal.
+The pairs generated from the register above include the following properties:

 ```txt
 - foo = { bar: { baz: "qux" }, rim: "raf" }